agnflame/PowerLaw/Synthetic Data for Regression/README.md

 The file "Code_Figs_S6_to_S9.R" is an R script and contains the necessary code to reproduce the boxplots shown in Figs. S6-S9.

+The file "Code_Figs_S15_to_S16.ipynb" is a Jupyter notebook written in Julia and contains the necessary code to reproduce the plots in Fig. S15 and Fig. S16.

 ## Package dependencies

-To reproduce some of the SI figures the installation of the following R libraries is required:
+To reproduce some of the SI figures (Figs. S2-S9) the installation of the following R libraries is required:
 - [ggplot2](https://ggplot2.tidyverse.org/)
 - [readxl](https://readxl.tidyverse.org/)
 - [HDInterval](https://cran.r-project.org/package=HDInterval)